glasnt/talks/README.md

 ## Talk writeups

-If you want to get a TLDR on any of my talks, if there is an associated write-up, it'll be linked on the main [talks](http://glasnt.com/talks) page.
+If you want to get a TLDR on any of my talks, if there is an associated write-up, it'll be linked on the main [talks](http://glasnt.com/talks) page as "Resource".